academe/OmniPay-Payone/README.md

 * Other transaction types to support on the "Shop" API: refund, vauthorization, creditcardcheck (AJAX API?), 3dscheck, addresscheck
 * The response to notifications: "SSOK" for SessionStatus Access portal version and "TSOK" for the TransactionStatus Shop portal version.
-* Other gateway types exist: iframe, "classic" (remote redirect?), JavaScript, one-click purchasing.
+* Other gateway types exist: JavaScript, one-click purchasing.

 ## Hosted iframe Mode